 Companies try to get consumers to learn about their products in different ways.
 Car dealerships offer test drives.
-Pharmaceutical reps leave behind lots of free items at doctor's offices with medication names and logos written all over them-pens, coffee cups, magnets, and so on.
-Free samples of products that come in the mail or are delivered with newspapers are another example.
+Pharmaceutical reps leave samples and brochures at doctor's offices.
+Other companies give consumers free samples.
 To promote its new line of coffees, McDonald's offered customers free samples to try.
+Have you ever eaten the food samples in a grocery store?
+While sampling is an expensive strategy, it gets consumers to try the product and many customers buy it, especially right after trying in the store.

-Another kind of learning is operant conditioning, which is what occurs when researchers are able to get a mouse to run through a maze for a piece cheese or a dog to salivate just by ringing a bell.
-Companies engage in operant conditioning by rewarding consumers, too.
-The prizes that come in Cracker Jacks and with McDonald's Happy Meals are examples.
-The rewards cause consumers to want to repeat their purchasing behaviors.
-Other rewards include free tans offered with gym memberships, punch cards that give you a free Subway sandwich after a certain number of purchases, and free car washes when you fill up your car with a tank of gas.
+Another kind of learning is operant or instrumental conditioning18, which is what occurs when researchers are able to get a mouse to run through a maze for a piece of cheese or a dog to salivate just by ringing a bell.
+In other words, learning occurs through repetitive behavior that has positive or negative consequences.
+Companies engage in operant conditioning by rewarding consumers, which cause consumers to want to repeat their purchasing behaviors.
+Prizes and toys that come in Cracker Jacks and McDonald's Happy Meals, free tans offered with gym memberships, a free sandwich after a certain number of purchases, and free car washes when you fill up your car with a tank of gas are examples.